 - Short and blunt

-- Limited availability & hard to find
+- Limited availability

-Though it may seem a bit strange, yes, they exist!
+Yes, they exist!
 Usually made with Pyrex to make them more durable.

-- Available in a wide aray of lovely colors and patterns
+- Array of lovely colors and patterns

 - Stitches don’t slide off accidentally